cinchOS/arc-theme/README.md

 from the cloned git repository, or

-    sudo rm -rf /usr/share/themes/{Arc,Arc-Darker,Arc-Dark}
+    sudo rm -rf /usr/share/themes/{Cinch,Cinch-Darker,Cinch-Dark}

 ## Extras

-### Arc KDE
-A port of Arc for the Plasma 5 desktop with a few additions and extras.
-Available [here](https://github.com/PapirusDevelopmentTeam/arc-kde).

-### Arc Firefox theme
-A theme for Firefox is available at https://github.com/horst3180/arc-firefox-theme

-### Arc icon theme
-The Arc icon theme is available at https://github.com/horst3180/arc-icon-theme

 ### Chrome/Chromium theme
-To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the arc-theme.crx or arc-dark-theme.crx file into the Chrome/Chromium window.
-The source of the Chrome themes is located in the source "Chrome/arc-theme" folder.
+To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the cinch-theme.crx or cinch-dark-theme.crx file into the Chrome/Chromium window.
+The source of the Chrome themes is located in the source "Chrome/cinch-theme" folder.

 ### Plank theme
-To install the Plank theme, copy the `extra/Arc-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
+To install the Plank theme, copy the `extra/Cinch-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
-Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Arc-Plank` as the theme.
+Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Cinch-Plank` as the theme.

-### Arc-Dark for Ubuntu Software Center
-The Arc Dark theme for the Ubuntu Software Center by [mervick](https://github.com/mervick) can be installed from [here](https://github.com/mervick/arc-dark-software-center).
-It solves readability issues with Arc Dark and the Ubuntu Software Center.

 ## Troubleshooting